NavjotSingh13/Namaste-React/Chapter 7 - Finding The Path/qyestions.md

 Ans.
 Because it will reload the entire page

 Q13.
 What is link in react-router-dom?
+Ans.
+A <Link> is an element that lets the user navigate to another page by clicking or tapping on it.
+In react-router-dom , a <Link> renders an accessible <a> element with a real href that points to the resource it's linking to.
+This means that things like right-clicking a <Link> work as you'd expect.

 Q14.
 What is SPA?
 Ans.
 A single-page application (SPA) is a web application or website that interacts with the user by dynamically rewriting the current web page with new data from the web server, instead of the default method of a web browser loading entire new pages.
 The goal is faster transitions that make the website feel more like a native app.